tiby312/dinotree_alg/readme.md

 # Testing Strategy

+## Testing correctness

 Simply using rust has a big impact on testing.
 Because of its heavy use of static typing, many bugs are caught at compile time.
-This translates to less testing as there are fewer possible baths that the produced program can take.
+This translates to less testing as there are fewer possible paths that the produced program can take.
 Ideally you want your program to be as static as possible and still satisfy whatever function it is supposed to serve.

 A good test is a test that tests with good certainty that a large portion of code is working properly.
 Maintaining tests comes at the cost of anchoring down the design of the production code in addition to having to be maintained themselves.
 As a result, making good abstractions between your crates and modules that have very simple and well defined apis is very important.
 Then you can have a few simple tests to fully excersise an api and verify large amounts of code.

-So lets look at this crate.
 This crate's sole purpose is to provide a method of providing collision detection.
 So a good high level test would be to compare the query results from using this crate to the naive method (which is much easier to verify is correct).
 This one test can be performed on many different inputs of lists of bots to try to expose any corner cases.
 So this one test when fed with both random and specifically tailed inputs to expose corner cases, can show with a lot of certainty that the crate is satisfying the api.

-The tailor inputs is important.
+The tailored inputs is important.
 For example, a case where two bounding boxes collide but only at the corner is an extremely unlikely case that may never present themselves in random inputs.
 To test this case, we have to turn to more point-directed tests with specific constructed set up input bot lists.
 They can still be verified in the same manner, though.

+At this point one could say that we were done.
+We have a pretty good case that the algorithms that this crate provide are correct and satisfy the api.
+But there is another expectation/design goal that is hard to show.
+The point of this crate is that it is a very fast collison detection system.
+So there is the problem of define how fast is fast enough?
+If I were simply to show that it was faster than the naive method would that be enough?
+Or do I have to prove it against some other metric?

+## Benching

 So even though we know the api is being satisfied, we don't really know if the code is actually going down paths we expect it to as designers of the crate.
 This is where code coverage can be useful.
 Where code coerage fails, though, is the fact that even if all control paths are hit, not all possible values of the variables that effect the outcome are hit.
 It is also useful to come up with a "upholding invariant" function that can be called at any time on the tree after it has been constructed to be sure that it has all the properties that it needs to perform querying on.